bilo1967/sight-translation/README.md

 ## Use Cases
 - **Didactics**: Trainers evaluate students under standardized conditions (same text/WPM, independently from windows size and screen resolution).
 - **Self-Training**: Interpreters practice pacing and adaptability.
-- **Assessment**: Objective benchmarks for speed/accuracy in interpretation exams.
+- **Assessment**: Objective benchmarks for speed/accuracy in interpretation exams.A

+## Privacy
+It entirely runs on your browser.
+Technical cookies are stored to save user interface preferences.

 ## Compatibility
 Works with modern browsers such as Chrome and derivatives, Firefox, Safari, both on computers and mobile devices.

 ## Dependencies
 - JQuery 3.x (via CDN)